 Liz is chair and co-founder of the MFA in Interaction Design Program.
-Outside of SVA, she is creative director for NPR in digital media, overseeing and guiding both the visual and user experience across NPR-branded digital platforms and content.
-She is advisor to startups, nonprofits, global companies, and lecturer.
+Outside of SVA, she is Vice President of Design for NPR, overseeing and guiding both the visual and user experience across NPR-branded digital platforms and content.

 Prior to joining NPR, Liz was an independent consultant, working with businesses on design, planning, and execution of short- and long-term digital programs for global companies and nonprofit organizations.
 In her practice, she cultivated design and user-centered programs through collaborative methods in education, in digital design, and in technology to foster positive change.
 Collaborators included Teach for All, The New York Times, This American Life, and the TED Prize.

 Liz has held positions as director of experience strategy for AIGA, user experience director for Happy Cog, headed up information architecture teams at Barnes & Noble.com and Razorfish New York.
 She helped shape editorial processes for Rosenfeld Media.
 She’s directed product development at both Daylife and Rodale Digital.
 She was involved with Boxes and Arrows, a magazine for information architects, lastly as editor-in-chief.
 She has previously served on advisory boards and juries for AIGA, AIGA/NY, Art Directors Club, Austin Center for Design, Bridge Guild, Brooklyn Beta Summer Camp, Center for Urban Pedagogy, Design Ignites Change, desigNYC, The Feast, the HOW Conference, NEA Studio, NYCxDESIGN, Rosenfeld Media, the Information Architecture Institute, One Show Interactive, R/GA Connected Devices Accelerator, and the Weeksville Heritage Center.